juju/docs/src/en/experts-sla.md

 # Managed solutions

-A Juju Expert is a partner backed by professional support at Canonical Ltd.
+One professional support option available to you as a Juju operator is to enlist the help of a *Juju Expert*.

-Such a partner deploys and supports an infrastructure based on Juju.
-We call this a *managed solution*.
+A Juju Expert is a support partner, backed by Canonical Ltd, which deploys and supports infrastructure based on Juju.
+We call this type of arrangement a *managed solution*.

-Any support requests beyond the build, workload, and operation of a particular solution can be escalated to Canonical by means of their Ubuntu Advantage support framework.
-Prime examples of such requests are for issues relating to Juju itself, Ubuntu-specific software, or the operating system kernel.
+Any support requests beyond the build, workload, and operation of a particular solution can be escalated, by the Expert, to Canonical by means of their Ubuntu Advantage support framework.
 The escalated support case will be treated by Canonical at the same support level currently ascribed to the partner.
 Hence, support level names used by both a Juju Expert and by Canonical are the same:

  - Essential
  - Standard